Five Sex Tips for Women About Men

 4) Offer up a sexy debrief the next morning.
 Men love to hear what you think of the last experience.
 Talking about sex is almost like having sex.
 Women think if they start talking about it; he’ll start thinking about it and be disappointed that she doesn’t want to start all over again.
 Probably true.
 Double header?
 If you’re really opposed to doing it again in the morning, wait and text him the debrief.
 He’ll swagger into his meeting with the boss.

 But in the morning over coffee, you will have his full attention to suggest ways that will make it better for you.
 He won’t be lost in his own overpowering lust.
 Do a high-low-high analysis.
 “I loved it when you did x; next time, it would really be better for me if you did y; but I thought thus and so about your great z.”
 Anytime we offer criticism, it is better to wrap it in velvet and reassure our partner that we think he’s sexy and good in bed.

-Not all men want sex more than their partners, about 15-20% of my couple-clients have the wife wanting more sex – those husbands could take this advice and just change the pronouns.
-But taking sex out of the power struggle no matter who wants it more means this: prioritize your partner’s sexual needs with time, energy and money, fantasize about your partner in ways that ignite your own body, say no when you don’t want it and offer an inviolable raincheck that you remember and bring up on that day, cultivate receptive desire to say yes sometimes when you’re not in the mood and let arousal spark desire.
-Coming forward with both initiating and receptive desire with lower his anxiety about not getting it again helping him feel relaxed and loved and reducing the pressure on the bedroom.
+Not all men want sex more than their partners, about 15-20% of my couple-clients have the wife wanting more sex—those husbands could take this advice and just change the pronouns.
+No matter who wants it more: prioritize your partner’s sexual needs with time, energy and money, fantasize about your partner in ways that ignite your own body, say no when you don’t want it and offer an inviolable raincheck that you remember and bring up on that day, cultivate receptive desire to say "Yes" sometimes when you’re not in the mood, and let arousal spark desire.
+Coming forward with both initiating and receptive desire will lower a partner's anxiety about not getting it again and reduce the pressure in the bedroom.